EBS is committed to offering support to Commercial Borrowers who are finding it difficult to meet their financial obligations.

-EBS understands that many of our Small and Medium Enterprise (SME) Borrowers are either facing or already experiencing a period of financial difficulty.
-If this is the case you should contact your Relationship Manager in EBS Commercial on (01) 665 8026.
+EBS understands that some of our Small and Medium Enterprise (SME) Borrowers are either facing or already experiencing a period of financial difficulty.
+If this is the case you should contact your Relationship Manager or email us at email@example.com.
 Your Relationship Manager will then arrange an appointment to meet with you, if required, and carry out a full assessment of your overall financial position.

-All borrowers are invited to contact EBS Commercial to arrange an annual review meeting.
+All borrowers are also invited to contact EBS Commercial to arrange an annual review meeting.

 The Booklet attached sets out clear guidelines for both borrowers and for EBS in relation to dealing with SME Borrowers who are currently experiencing financial difficulty, or feel they may have difficulty making their loan repayments in the future.
 These guidelines apply to Small and Medium Enterprises as defined in the Regulation.